Curriculum Overview

 Independent Living

-Residential apartment living support prepares students with learning differences and autism for independent living.
-Gain real life skills for independence.
+Residential supported apartment living prepares young adults with learning differences and autism for independent living.
+Gain real life skills and transition to higher levels of independence.

 autism transition program | HealthnWellness